 STC BRIMAR, in their Valve and Teletube Manual #8 (1959) state:

 "The source resistance of the Screen voltage supply should be kept as low as practicable, and for most applications a potential divider network, or other voltage source having good regulation, is preferred to a series resistor.

 This is particularly applicable to pentodes having aligned Grids, and to unaligned Tetrodes, where the Screen current is subject to relatively wide variation with operating conditions and between individual valves.
 In the case of Pentodes with unaligned Grids, the variation is smaller and series resistors may be used.

 Where variable Grid bias is applied to control gain, the use of a high-impedance supply to the Screen will result in a lengthening of the Grid base.

-At low anode voltages the Screen current tends to increase greatly,
+At low anode voltages the Screen current tends to increase greatly, and care

-voltage should not be removed while the Screen is energised."
+not be removed while the Screen is energised."
 (End quote)

 EIMAC, in their Care and Feeding of Power Tubes website, present a different and comprehensive view of Screen-Grid current flow and express concerns regarding secondary emission in tetrodes and pentodes.

 Of particular importance is the concept of reverse current flow in the Screen-Grid circuit caused by secondary emission - requiring not only a low impedance power supply for AC signal circuits but also a low resistance power supply for the reverse current flow in the DC B+ circuit.